 Serve with your choice of toppings or just on it's own.
 Enjoy!

-This makes quite a lot so recipe can be halved.
+This recipe makes quite a lot so it can easily be halved.

 T T & L by Karen